cs4372/ios-study-guide/testing/Testing.md

 1. Open the scheme selection and click on Edit Scheme
 2. Select the Test option and uncheck the FirstDemoUITests target or Click Manage Schemas to uncheck the target

+#### Dealing with optional values in unit tests

+Use `XCTUnwrap(_:)`.
+This function unwraps its parameter and returns the unwrapped value.
+If the parameter is nil, this function throws an error.

+#### Equitable
+- a protocol that allows two objects to be compared using the == operator

 Resources:
 - https://developer.apple.com/documentation/xcode/testing-your-apps-in-xcode?changes=_5
 - https://developer.apple.com/documentation/xctest